-We have a successful track record of developing novel extended release products by applying proprietary technologies to known drugs to improve existing therapies and to enable the treatment of new indications.
+We have a successful track record of developing novel, products by applying proprietary technologies to known drugs to improve existing therapies and to enable the treatment of new indications.
 Our key proprietary technology platforms include Microtrol, Solutrol and EnSoTrol.
 These technologies create novel, customized product profiles designed to enhance efficacy, reduce the frequency of dosing, and improve patient compliance and tolerability.
-We have employed our technologies in the development of a total of nine products that are currently on the market, including

-Trokendi XR and Oxtellar XR, along with eight products being marketed by our partners.
+We have employed our technologies in the development of a total of ten products that are currently on the market, including Trokendi XR and Oxtellar XR, along with eight products being marketed by our partners.
 Trokendi XR uses the Microtrol multiparticulate delivery platform and Oxtellar XR uses the Solutrol matrix delivery platform.
 EnSoTrol was utilized to develop Orenitram, an oral formulation of treprostinil diethanolamine, or treprostinil, which was launched by United Therapeutics Corporation in 2014.
+Microtrol was utilized to develop Mydayis, which was launched by Shire in 2017.